Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Introduction

-In this work, we tackle this challenge by using a symbolic regression technique to quantitatively learn $\kappaL$, using easily calculated materials properties.
-As demonstrated using a global sensitivity analysis method, this enables us to distill out the key material properties that are most important for modelling $\kappaL$ and find the conditions necessary for obtaining an ultra-low thermal conductivity.
-From these heuristics we can then establish qualitative design principles that lend themselves to general application across material space and use them to find 80 materials with an ultra-low $\kappaL$.
+In this work, we tackle this challenge by using a symbolic regression technique to quantitatively learn $\kappa_\mathrm{L}$, using easily calculated materials properties.
+While symbolic regression methods are typically more expensive to train than other kernel based methods, such as Kernel Ridge Regression (KRR) and Gaussian Process Regression (GPR), their prediction errors are typically equivalent to other methods and their natural feature reduction and resulting analytical expressions make them a useful method for explainable AI, as further illustrated below~\cite{Wang2019}.
+Furthermore, the added cost of training does not affect the evaluation time of the given models, meaning the extra time only has to be spent at the beginning.
+The inherent uncertainty estimate in methods like GPR, allows for a prediction of where the resulting models are expected to perform worse; however, we also propose a method to get an ensemble uncertainty estimate for symbolic regression that can be applied more generally to these types of models.
+We further exploit the feature reduction of SISSO and expand upon its interpretability by using a global sensitivity analysis method to distill out the key material properties that are most important for modelling $\kappa_\mathrm{L}$ and to find the conditions necessary for obtaining an ultra-low thermal conductivity.
+From here, we use this analysis to learn the conditions needed to screen materials in each step of a hierarchical, high-throughput workflow to discover new thermal insulators.
+Using this workflow we can then establish qualitative design principles that lend themselves to general application across material space and use them to find 80 materials with an ultra-low $\kappa_\mathrm{L}$.